 How We Trigger Avalanches to Make Our Roads Safer for Travellers

 The snow falls thick and fast, and the mountain slopes become more and more unstable.
 Is it enough to set off an avalanche?
-Luckily, if you’re driving the mountain passes in B.C., you don’t really have to worry about it, because our avalanche and weather folks are on the job 24-hours a day to keep you safe on your travels.
+Luckily, if you’re driving the mountain passes in B.C., you don’t really have to worry about it, because our Avalanche Safety Program folks are on the job 24-hours a day to keep you safe on your travels.

 Apart from constantly monitoring the snow conditions, an important part of their routine is actually setting off avalanches.
 If a slope is unstable and they think an avalanche could impact the road, they’ll close off the affected section of highway, trigger an avalanche, clean up the mess, and to top it all off, they’ll usually have the route open again in just a few hours.

 There are a number of techniques our avalanche technicians use to get the snow moving.
 The most common is using a helicopter to drop explosive charges.
 The challenge is knowing where and when to apply explosives to the snowpack.
 This is where our technicians excel, as they are highly successful in getting good results with their control work.
 That ultimately translates to safe highways with minimal closure times.